ronaldborja/optimization-bioethanol-plan/README.md

 * One million gallons of ethanol with 95% purity must be produced.
 * The sugar-to-ethanol conversion factor must never exceed 50%.
 * The ethanol concentration during the fermentation process must not exceed 10% to avoid killing the yeast.

+-> The main objective of this problem is to minimize the EAOC to find the optimal reactor conversion, reflux ratio and ethanol composition in the bottom of the dist. column.